Vision Now Keeping Kids Curious: Summer Learning and Family Engagement

 Related Vision Focus Area and Goals:

-Lakeland will prepare every child to succeed. - Activities for a Diverse Community
+- Focus Area – Activities for a Diverse Community

-Lakeland will offer activities for all community members.
+Lakeland will offer activities for all community members. - Goal

 What We Do